rei/rei-cedar-docs/docs/components/links/README.md

 ## Don't Use When

-- Triggering interface interactions, such as opening an modal or progressing a user through a flow.
-Instead, use [Buttons](../buttons/)
 - Navigating a user from promotional or campaign content.
 Instead, use [Buttons](../buttons/) styled to match the campaign

 ## The Basics